microlinkhq/analytics/README.md

 Type: `number`<br>
 Default: 8000

-It specifies how much time after consider a request as timeout, in milliseconds.
+It specifies how much time after to consider a request as timeout, in milliseconds.

 ### MAX_CACHE